 When the party is over and all its acting out of the nineties is left behind, anticipated tension breaks out into the lyrical explosion of a rhetorical question that reveals the full allegorical potential of the chapter.
 So at the end of chapter 28, as the “[f]ormer and future nerdistocracy" filter “back out the street” the narrator wonders “which of them can see ahead [. . .] to the shape of the day imminent, a procedure waiting execution, about to be revealed, a search result with no instructions on how to look for it?”
 (2014: 312).

 The end of chapter 28 builds up narrative tension into the expected, though intentionally elided entropy of chapter 29, when the attack takes place in story time.
 But it also prepares readers for the elegiac climax of later passages.
 When readers reach those latter passages, they are retrospectively led to reassess their reading of chapter 28.
-In both elegiac climaxes, empathic detachment that should be interpreted as a form of acting out trauma is reassessed self-reflective emotional contention rather than post-traumatic dissociation.
+In both elegiac climaxes, empathic detachment that should be interpreted as a form of acting out trauma is presented as a self-reflective form of emotional contention rather than post-traumatic dissociation.
+It is not that characters cannot engage empathically because they are experiencing post-traumatic dissociation, but that their emotion is consciously contained as a result of their own self-critical approach to traumatic events.

-At the private level, forms of fetishization, emotional detachment, sexual power dynamics of oppression and deviation act trauma out in BE.
+At the private level, forms of fetishization, emotional detachment, sexual power dynamics of oppression and deviation act trauma out in Bleeding Edge.
 But in this novel, Pynchon seems to be using them within a wider narrative frame of elegiac lament by which these are used as expected postmodern narrative forms to be worked through by empathic and aesthetic unsettlement escaping full identification with either victims or perpetrators.
 The two passages analyzed above are counterbalanced in chapter 36, by two post-9/11 revisions where response to the loss of such supposedly mechanized sexual encounters reveals them to have been based on a genuine feeling of affection that Pynchon refuses to call overtly love, but the suggestiveness of which is too lyrically close to conveying the emotion of love to be ignored.
 Both of them take place, not in the real world where the physical encounters took place, but in the virtual space of DeepArcher (homophonally, “departure”), a bleeding-edge technology with a complex code that makes the virtual experience (though onirically surreal) surprisingly realistic in detail, thus making it the perfect site for the ritual of mourning to take place as the lost past is reencountered resulting in empathic unsettlement.
 While looking for a possibly deceased Windust in DeepArcher, Maxine finds Vip Epperdew surviving his lovers’ elopement as a professional player.
 The passage serves as proleptic parallel and frame for her later encounter with Windust, distilling contained emotion and true feeling in Maxine’s process of mourning his loss.